Marc MacSharry: Dáil Éireann (2016–2024)

 MacSharry criticised Fáilte Ireland and his Fianna Fáil colleague at the time Stephen Donnelly on the public health guidelines they had issued regarding the opening of pubs and restaurants across Ireland, comparing them to the East German intelligence agency the Stasi.

 In January 2021, MacSharry attracted further controversy for his comments made during a Fianna Fáil parliamentary party meeting, in which he said that "if the Ku Klux Klan were selling a COVID-19 vaccine, Ireland should buy it".

-During his time in Fianna Fáil, MacSharry had been very critical of Micheál Martin, calling on him to resign as leader of Fianna Fáil multiple times.
+During his time in Fianna Fáil, MacSharry was very critical of Micheál Martin, calling on him to resign as leader of Fianna Fáil multiple times.
 He first called on Martin to resign in June 2021 after it had emerged Fianna Fáil had used covertly polled voters while pretending to be independent pollsters.
 In July 2021, MacSharry again called on Martin to resign after Fianna Fáil's poor performance in the 2021 Dublin Bay South by-election, in which Fianna Fáil's candidate Deidre Conroy received under 5 percent of the vote.
 It was revealed that month that MacSharry was seeking out TDs in his party to put forward a motion of no confidence in Martin.

 MacSharry published a paper, Now More Than Ever in July 2021 on the impact of COVID-19 related restrictions on the mental health of society suggesting no further lockdowns should be considered.

 On 15 September 2021, MacSharry resigned from the Fianna Fáil parliamentary party in order to vote against Simon Coveney of Fine Gael in a motion of no confidence resulting from the Katherine Zappone controversy.

 On 2 November 2022, MacSharry was prevented from rejoining Fianna Fáil following a row over the handling of a bullying complaint against him.

+On 18 October 2023, MacSharry announced that he would not contest the next general election.